cogmaster-stats/r-cogstats/01-intro-lab.md

 ## Levels: x1 x2
 ```

+The `$` operator is used to select a specific variable in a data frame, hence the need to have variables names.

 Among other things, it is now possible to index values of the response variable depending on the values taken by other variables, like in a dictionnary (key-value).
 E.g.,